Rating: ![]()

 Sadly, this is also one of the many OAV series cut short after only two episodes, so it doesn't go anywhere.
 The intro credits hint at plenty of fun that was never capitalized on, but at least it doesn't leave you hanging, so the unfinished story isn't that frustrating.

-Another noteworthy feature of Ayane's High Kick is that, fight-wise anyway, it's more realistic than I was expecting.
+Another noteworthy feature of Ayane's High Kick is that, fight-wise, it's more realistic than I was expecting.
 Ayane's training isn't one of those "I find my shining thing, and suddenly I can kick serious butt" deals--there's a lot of sweat and knocking around.
 The fights are a lot more down-to-earth, too; some people may find them a bit slow, but I kinda liked seeing people who punch at speeds that don't create sonic booms, and who aren't able to jump over moving vehicles or shoot large energy blasts from their hands.
 In fact, the pummelings that Ayane receives more than once (her biggest skill seems to be an inability to be knocked unconscious while repeatedly blocking flurries of kicks and punches with her face) are surprisingly brutal, and she isn't looking quite so cute by the end of her matches.

 Visually, Ayane's High Kick isn't much of a standout, but it's not half bad, either.
-The art is sharp, colorful, and generally quite nice, as are the character designs (which reminded me of Slayers).
+The art is sharp, colorful, and generally quite nice, as are the character designs (they reminded me of Slayers).
 The animation is also relatively good, and again, surprisingly realistic in the fight scenes.

-The Japanese acting is solid all around, if lacking any particular standout performances, and the dub is passible, if a bit weaker.
+The Japanese acting is solid all around, if lacking any particular standout performances, and the dub is passable, if a bit weaker.
 The music, on the other hand, isn't so hot, although the painfully cheesy opening theme is the worst of it.

 The Battle Athletes OAV series is probably the most similar, though a wildly different setting and somewhat more serious.
 Also has some things in common with Ranma 1/2 (though no real romance).